zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/readnext-key/README.md

 The regular jBC READNEXT statement is extended in two ways.

-- Firstly it can accept an index variable create with an [OPENINDEX](openindex) statement.
+- Firstly it can accept an index variable created with an [OPENINDEX](./../openindex) statement.
-- Secondly, you can use the KEY modifier.
+- Secondly, you can use the **KEY** modifier.

 The function may be called as: